perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ![normal_song_struct](../../images/normal_song_struct.png)

-This has been given 19 as its file descriptor.
+This has been given 19 as its file descriptor at 0x404548.
 Now let's look at our 44th song:

 ![song_struct_44](../../images/song_struct_44.png)

-Where there's a 19 in the first struct, there's a 0 in this one where there should be a 46, and the lyrics pointer to the heap at the bottom of the struct looks promising.
+Where there's a 19 in the first struct, there's a 0 in this one where there should be a 46 (at 0x4049e0), and the lyrics pointer to the heap at the bottom of the struct looks promising.
 Let's see what our heap looks like:

 ![heap_overflow](../../images/heap_overflow.png)